Early Childhood Teacher Preparation Course

 Seton Montessori Institute is affiliated with American Montessori Society (AMS), accredited by Montessori Accreditation Council for Teacher Education (MACTE), which is recognized by the US Department of Education, and approved to operate by the Private Business and Vocational Schools Division of the Illinois Board of Higher Education (IBHE).

-(Course requirements must be completed by August 31, 2026)
+(2025 cohort course requirements must be completed by August 31, 2027)